Month: August 2017

 After a brief hiatus, I am back to complete the final half of my project at London Nightline!
 Right now, big changes are happening at Nightline as the charity moves from its long-term home at the University of London Union to a new location in Central London.
 In the meantime, I find myself at Nightline’s temporary office nestled in some KCL student halls.
 This means a new commute to South London and new challenges such as ‘How do you ride a bike with no wheels?’, which is how I’ve found it after a short stay in the new neighbourhood.

 Transportation challenges aside my project is progressing well, with the trials & tribulations of organising volunteer interviews and collating feedback data all but complete I find myself freshly adept at conducting interviews and creating both spreadsheets and surveys.
+I now turn my focus to report writing where I have begun to identify key areas where Nightline is working effectively and others where there’s room for improvement as a service.
+My aim now is to convey this information concisely and effectively within my report and make sure the relevant people within the charity can put improvements into action.

 Embrace the egg…my final weeks